rstudio/keras3/man-src/to_categorical/3-rendered.md

 print(np.around(loss, 5))
 # [0.
 0. 0.
 0.]
 ```

+@returns
+A binary matrix representation of the input as a NumPy array.
+The class
+axis is placed last.

 @param x Array-like with class values to be converted into a matrix
     (integers from 0 to `num_classes - 1`).